Sommeliers have been forced to pivot in the pandemic, and their futures remain uncertain

 The top 12 wine bargains of 2020 include an outstanding boxed malbec for the equivalent of $5 a bottle

 That point is echoed by Erik Segelbaum, former beverage director for the Starr Restaurant Group based in Philadelphia who formed his own consulting firm, Somlyay, in 2019.
 That independence helped him survive the pandemic, though last year certainly did not match his business plan.
-Segelbaum helped found the United Sommeliers Foundation, a nonprofit offering aid to laid-off beverage professionals, and he lobbied Congress in favor of covid-relief aid for restaurant workers and against tariffs on imported wine.
+Segelbaum helped found the United Sommeliers Foundation, a nonprofit group offering aid to laid-off beverage professionals, and he lobbied Congress in favor of covid-relief aid for restaurant workers and against tariffs on imported wine.

 Segelbaum fears the pandemic will reinforce a misconception that sommeliers are high labor costs, even though beverage sales account for a restaurant’s greatest profit margins.
 “It’s going to be hard to convince restaurants to put their money in sommeliers right now, but that is the smartest place for them to invest, even when operating at 25 or 50 percent capacity,” he says.

-Earlier during lockdown, Roberton used his enforced time off to hone his wine tasting skills and post YouTube videos.
+Earlier during the shutdown, Roberton used his enforced time off to hone his wine-tasting skills and post YouTube videos.
 Many somms have gone into wine education (podcasts are numerous).
 Others have entered retail, a sector that has thrived during the pandemic, or importing.
 Cellar liquidation — appraising a collector’s treasures before an auction or during a divorce — is another job path for somms.

 Today, Riley is back in Chicago, looking for work.
-A permanent job offer from a California winery fell through when that state went into a second lockdown.
-She’d prefer to find a restaurant position in the Windy City, but she is open to any opportunity.
-She may even join the great Sommelier Diaspora from major cities to smaller markets.
+A permanent job offer from a California winery fell through when that state went into a second shutdown.
+She would prefer to find a restaurant position in the Windy City, but she is open to any opportunity.
+She may even join the great sommelier diaspora from major cities to smaller markets.

 “There is a scattering of talent,” Riley told me.
 “Sommeliers have been concentrated in major urban hubs, but I’ve seen friends leaving the big cities for smaller markets where covid lockdowns are more limited.”